tmtsoftware/csw/docs/src/main/apps/cswconfigclientcli.md

  * 'relativeRepoPath' is path in the repository
  * `--max` optional parameter. maximum no of files to be retrieved

-### setDefault
+### setActiveVersion
-sets default version of the file in the repository
+sets active version of the file in the repository

  * 'relativeRepoPath' is path in the repository
- * `--id` optional parameter. version id of file to be set as default.
+ * `--id` optional parameter. version id of file to be set as active.

-### resetDefault
+### resetActiveVersion
-resets the default to the latest version of the file in the repository
+resets the active to the latest version of the file in the repository

  * 'relativeRepoPath' is path in the repository